troyth/kedge/README.md

 ## Fee
 The cost of using this program is 1% of the total value of ETH you are trying to invest.
-A transfer function is called that sends this amount to the Kedge developers's Ethereum wallets only if you successfully transfer ETH to the target contract.
+A transfer function is called that sends this amount to the Kedge developers's Ethereum wallet only if you successfully transfer ETH to the target contract.